Elias Díaz Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.05 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.08).

-- Lyles (0-9) gets the starting nod for the Royals in his 12th start of the season.
-He has a 7.15 ERA in 61 2/3 innings pitched, with 45 strikeouts.
+- Lynch (0-0) gets the starting nod for the Royals, his second this season.

-- His last time out came on Saturday against the Washington Nationals, when the right-hander threw five innings, surrendering five earned runs while allowing six hits.
+- The lefty last pitched on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.